luktar/interview_excercise/README.md

 # Limitations

-Mocked database is integrated with the process (in memory) and it's breaking the idea behind microservices.
+- Mocked database is integrated with the process (in memory) and it's breaking the idea behind microservices
+- The messaging has been limited to sending a console message
+- Only one microservice has been implemented.
+The messaging system could have been implemented as a second one but then it would be worth to add decoupling with RabbitMQ and it would take too much time as for interview exercise

+# Improvements for the future

 This project can be improved by: